EVERYTHING YOU NEED TO KNOW ABOUT CAVIAR

 What Does Caviar Taste Like?

-Caviar looks like tiny pearls and tastes salty and buttery.
-The fish eggs have a smooth mouthfeel and a satisfying popping when the small balls are rolled around the roof of the mouth, releasing a briny juice.
 The fish eggs should not be chewed as that diminishes the taste dramatically.
 Instead, use your tongue to savor each bead and its buttery taste and let the fish eggs melt in your mouth.
 Depending on the variety, some caviar, like Kaluga, have a creamy taste while Beluga has a creamy and nutty taste and Ossetra has a briny and nutty taste.

-A true delicacy, caviar is served raw and in small portions.
-The fish eggs come in various colors from gold and tan to brown and gray.
 Once harvested from the sturgeon, caviar is cured and then eaten by the partial teaspoonful either from the spoon itself or off your hand (yes, really.
 Place a small amount on the back of your hand, between your thumb and index finger).
 If you use a spoon, it should be made of Mother of Pearl because Mother of Pearl is inert and does not hold or transfer flavor; therefore, it will not affect the fish eggs’ taste.

 Where to Buy Caviar?